pmahnke/mahnke-cocktails/recipe/east_india_cocktail.md

 stars: 4
 base_spirits: "Cognac, Maraschino Liqueur"
 youtube: "wiDoRYL4V9g"
+description: "A classic sour from the 1880s that features cognac, pineapple, and maraschino liqueur, with ingredients indicative of the East India Trading Company's imports."
 excerpt: |
   The East India cocktail was first published in Harry Johnson's New and Improved Bartenders Manual in 1882.
 It was named after the World's first huge company The Dutch East India Company.
 It's ingredients indicative of what that company would have been importing at the time.
 ---